Lessons

 I'm assuming you have Mongo installed on your local machine.
 I also recommend installing Mongo Compass to make it easier to see your data.

 I am assuming you have Go installed and have successful compiled at least one Go file.
 This would confirm your environment works.
 We will be using my Go boierplate code to save time on setting up our code structure.
-It follows a handlers, models, repositories, services, and utils structure.
+It follows a handlers

 In short:

-• repositories has all methods for interacting with the database.
+has all methods for interacting with the database.services

 Download the Go boilerplate.
 Please give it a star on Github so I know people are still using and enjoying it.
 Move the files into your new project root.
 Open the files up in a text editor.